 The highest hidden cost is opportunity cost.
 When your best engineers spend 20–30% of their time fighting captchas, repairing scrapers, or stabilizing pipelines, they’re not building product features or accelerating roadmap milestones.

-However, this model scales poorly.
-It works best when data sources are limited and relatively stable, conditions that rarely hold as data needs grow.
+In reality, an in-house approach often becomes a fragile, maintenance-heavy pipeline that slows down the entire organization.and scales poorly.
+It works when data sources are limited and relatively stable; conditions that rarely hold as data needs grow.

-The Managed Service Model: Quantifying Predictability and Focus
+The Managed Service Model

 Once you understand how unpredictable and maintenance-heavy in-house extraction becomes, the contrast with a managed service is stark.

-- Guaranteed accuracy and freshness
+- Guaranteed accuracy and freshness (real-time data)

 - SLAs for reliability and uptime

-- Scalability baked into the pipeline
+- Scalability baked into the data pipeline

-- Zero infrastructure to maintain
+- Zero infrastructure to buy/maintain

 - Specialized teams handling website changes, breakage, and compliance